 It’s been another tumultuous year for B2B.
 With economic uncertainty looming, many B2B marketers have experienced budgets cut, headcount cuts, and been forced to rethink their strategies.
-And as we move into 2023 budget season, we started to wonder how B2B marketers around the world were faring and how they were planning to manage their budgets including martech and ABM in 2023.
+And as we move into 2023 budget season, we started to wonder how B2B marketers around the world were faring and how they were planning to manage their budgets—including martech and ABM—for 2023.

 - Have marketers experienced budget and headcount cuts in the second half of 2022 as compared to earlier in the year?

 - What areas of marketing are they investing in more?
 Less?

 - What strategies are marketers focusing on today and into the future?
 Account-based marketing?
 Buyer-driven and cross-channel?
 Inbound v.
 Outbound?

 - What opportunities exist for getting more out of your marketing technology?

 - With all these factors to consider, what is the outlook for marketing budgets in 2023?
 Are marketers planning for larger budgets in 2023?
 Are they staying flat or being reduced, and why?

 To gain some clarity, we decided to partner with our friends at Demand Metric to conduct a survey aimed specifically at marketing leaders to address these questions.
 We received over 500 responses across the US and UK, providing us with various ways to analyze the data.
 The survey results confirmed that B2B marketers were increasingly tasked with accomplishing more with less resources.
 More specifically, two-thirds of respondents are experiencing these expectations despite inflation and recession driving budget cuts.